dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 and mechanics are neither purely physical or purely logical.
 Only by reasoning about the systems, logically and with (increasing) structure, can we reach (a maximum of phenomenological flexibility)

+- "social circuitry"
+  - metaphors for social influence as electrical networks where all components are connected. disrupting any power flow disrupts all power flows.
+  - quote nietszche on power/influence flow in "twilight of the gods"
+  - one way & two way directions of comm. protocols (diodes)

+- many networks superimposed onto other, more primary, phsyical and aphysical networks

 - computer chips are then the physical (manisfestations) of metaphysical primatives
   - they are logic made manifest, capable of virtualizing physical systems.